 The revival of the coffee craze after the World War II

 Regardless of the Japanese’s nationalistic side, Western culture's influence in the country cannot be ignored.
 Both Boss and Roots, another coffee company, hired Hollywood celebrities like Tommy Lee Jones and Brad Pitt, respectively, which largely impacted the consumption of their coffee products.
-In 1980, Doutor Company opened its first coffee chain, and currently, you could find these chains in many train stations in Tokyo and Osaka.
+In 1980, Doutor Company opened its first coffee chain, and currently, you can find these chains in many train stations in Tokyo and Osaka.
 Doutor also introduced the “to go” concept in coffee, where consumers could bring their coffee wherever they may go.
 Even one may notice that Japanese adapted English terms for their coffee industry, such as “roast,” “drip,” “americano,” or “latte,” instead of inventing using their language.

 Coffee as a symbol of affecting the social and economic status in Japan